 Lets all your operatives reroll one of their dice when shooting at a nearby enemy operative for the rest of the Turning Point.

 Lets you place a Claim token on the map, and each time a friendly operative shoots or fights close to it, they can automatically retain one attack dice as a succesful normal hit.
 This effect and the token lasts for one Turning Point.

-This lets you halve the damage done by one succesful hit to your operatives if they’re close to an objective.
+This lets you halve the damage done (to a minimum of 2 as per the Q3 2023 Balance Dataslate) by one succesful hit to your operatives the first time a shooting or combat attack is made against them if they’re close to an objective.
 Lasts for one Turning Point.